Emotional Intelligence for Lovers

 All four parts of emotional intelligence are vital.
 Emotional intelligence is like a four-legged stool.
 All four legs are needed for the stool to provide support.
 All four parts of emotional intelligence are needed to have better relationships.
 If this feels overwhelming, give it some effort and give it a little time to develop emotionally-intelligent habits, and you will see results.

 When people are presented with an unfamiliar problem, unless they focus on coming up with a solution tailored to this new problem, they will use the old thinking, the thinking that has worked in the past and may not be suited for the new situation.
 In case of emotional intelligence, the old thinking means applying force or trying to convince the other person to “do it my way.”
-The part of emotional intelligence that looks most like “do it my way” is other-management.
+The part of emotional intelligence that looks most like getting other people to “do it my way” is other-management.
 It’s not wrong to want to manage others.
 It’s not new.
 It’s familiar.
 And the techniques work.
 However, for greatest effectiveness, one also needs self-awareness, self-management, other-awareness, and the focus on improving the relationship.
 If I only focus on techniques for managing others without paying attention to other parts of emotional intelligence, I will be like an actor who is reading a scene from a great play, but whose acting is not up to par.

 To improve the effectiveness of other-management, I need to be aware of what’s going on emotionally with the person in front of me.
 This is the other-awareness part.
 But since I am my own instrument, I also need to focus on myself–what’s going on with me and how I should change that to be more effective.
+These are the self-awareness and self-management parts.

 I begin the look at how to respond to negativity by focusing on the self, including being aware of what is happening to oneself emotionally (self-awareness), and managing one’s own emotional state (self-management).
 These two stops on the road to better relationships are often overlooked but are most important because, in this work, you are your own instrument for dealing with your significant other.
 If you are a musician playing a musical instrument, you would want to know before you try to make music whether it is tuned right or out-of-tune.
 This is the equivalent of self-awareness.
 As a musician, you would also want to be able to tune the instrument when it is out of tune.
 This is self-management.